-Lorde says she's “living in heartbreak again” in emotional letter to fans
+Lorde says she's “living with heartbreak again” in emotional letter to fans

-Lorde has opened up about how she is currently “living in heartbreak” in an emotional letter to her fans.
+Lorde has opened up about how she is currently “living with heartbreak” in an emotional letter to her fans.

 The Kiwi pop star began the email by explaining that she is in London, where she has been living and working since May.
 “Things feel clear here,” she continued.
 “I haven’t seen many friends; mostly, I’m alone with my thoughts.”